Early Childhood Education

 The early childhood associate of arts includes both introductory early childhood and general education coursework.
 This degree may be completed in two years and when completed places the student on Oregon Registry Step 9.

-Finish your bachelor’s degree at EOU by completing advanced early childhood and elective coursework.
-Length of the program will vary depending on how many general education credits you have previously completed, and may be as little as 2 years.
-Students who need to complete additional general education credits may do so at EOU or with concurrent registration with Blue Mountain Community College.
-Transfer students should meet with an academic advisor to create your program plan.
-When completed the degree places the student on Oregon Registry Step 10.
+Complete your bachelor’s degree at EOU with advanced early childhood and elective coursework.
+Program length depends on prior general education credits and can be as little as two years.
+Additional general education courses may be completed at EOU or through concurrent enrollment with Blue Mountain Community College.
+Transfer students should meet with an advisor to create a plan.
+Graduates are placed on Oregon Registry Step 10.

 Program Coordinator